RetroBattlestations/CrispsTunes/README.md

 built-in commands and instead uses an assembly routine and a table full of magic values to create the notes.

+If your BASIC doesn't let you cheat and use the DIM command to clear an array like the Spectrum does then look at lines 630-640 and 900-930 in the Apple II version for an alternative method.

 The code is fairly simple and doesn't use any kind of dirty tricks but it may be difficult to port depending on if your computer's BASIC supports making sounds or if it requires some kind of assembly